Candyce Anderson, M.S., L.P.C.

 Brandi is a Licensed Marriage and Family Therapist in the state of Alabama.
 She is a Clinical Fellow Member of the American Association for Marriage and Family Therapy.
 She received her Bachelor of Science Degree with an emphasis in Psychology and Sociology from Troy University Montgomery and her Master’s Degree in Marriage and Family Therapy from Amridge University.
 She has a passion for working with couples to strengthen marriages or helping those whose marriages are in distresses.
 Other clinical interests included: post-partum depression, anxiety, parenting skills, Christian counseling, and adjustments through the teen years.
 She works with adults, couples, families, adolescents, and teens.

-Brandi has been married to her husband Chris for 16 years and they have two children Evan (13) and Linley (10).
+Brandi has been married to her husband Chris for almost 20 years and they have two children Evan (13) and Linley (10).
 She enjoys cycling and gardening in her spare time.

 Rebecca Morris, Ed.S., NCC, LPC-S